istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 ### Ingress/Egress Gateway support

-The `v1beta1` authorization policy also supports to be applied on ingress/egress gateway to enforce access control on traffic entering/leaving the mesh, you just need to change the `selector` to make the policy to select the ingress/egress workload.
+The `v1beta1` authorization policy can also be applied on ingress/egress gateway to enforce access control on traffic entering/leaving the mesh, you just need to change the `selector` to make the policy to select the ingress/egress workload.